Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

-Finally, to highlight a potential advantage of \textit{implicit} methods, we qualitatively investigate the found posterior approximations by \textsc{PR-AVB} in Fig. \ref{sm:fig:reg:avb:weight:corr}.
+Finally, to highlight a potential advantage of \textit{implicit} methods, we qualitatively investigate the found posterior approximations by \textit{PosteriorReplay-AVB} in Fig. \ref{sm:fig:reg:avb:weight:corr}.
 We provide joint density plots (using kernel density estimation) for random pairs of weights as well as Pearson correlation matrices for a random subset of weights.
 Note that these plots are not cherry-picked and are representative of the found posterior approximations.
 Weights in the posteriors of all tasks seem to be highly correlated, which is also to be expected for the unknown ground-truth posterior, since individual weight changes will affect the behavior of the neural network function and should therefore be coordinated to maintain stable in-distribution predictions.
-This is in contrast to mean-field approximations such as \textsc{PR-BbB} and \textsc{PR-Radial}, which by design are not able to capture weight correlations.
-In addition, the joint distribution plots for \textsc{PR-AVB} often exhibit multi-modality.
-Presumably, this could be beneficial for OOD detection and thus task inference, since different modes in the posterior landscape may represent very different functions that exert vastly different behavior on OOD data.
+This is in contrast to mean-field approximations such as \textit{PosteriorReplay-BbB} and \textit{PosteriorReplay-Radial}, which by design are not able to capture weight correlations.
+In addition, the joint distribution plots for \textit{PosteriorReplay-AVB} often exhibit multi-modality.
+Presumably, this could be beneficial for OOD detection and thus task inference, since different modes in the posterior landscape may represent very different functions that exert vastly different behavior on OOD data and, indeed, when studying low-dimensional problems, we generally found it easier to find viable hyperparameter configurations with \textit{implicit} methods than with \textit{explicit} ones.
 However, such argument is purely speculative and should be considered with care given that single high-dimensional posterior modes might be flat in many directions and thus also be able to capture a diverse set of functions \cite{hochreiter_flat_1997, oswald2021late:phase}.